canonical/operator-workflows/TRIVY.md

 Custom configurations can be set in a ``trivy.yaml`` file stored in the repository for both types of testing.
 The location should be set in ``trivy-fs-config`` and/or ``trivy-image-config``parameters.

+## Trivyignore for rock images

+For OCI images built from rockcraft, the workflow will look for a ``.trivyignore`` file next to each ``rockcraft.yaml`` and use it for that image scan.
+This supports repositories that build multiple images with different ignore lists.
+If no per-rockcraft file is found, the workflow falls back to a repository-root ``.trivyignore`` when present.

 ## Examples

 ### Default